SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 microbiota at the beginning of the model.

+***The final tumor burden can be predicted from the final microbiota*** Similar to our analysis using the initial composition of the microbiota, we developed a random forest regression model to predict the number of tumors in the mice based on the composition of the microbiota at the end of the model.
+The model included 11 OTUs after we again applied a filter requiring each OTU to have an average relative abundance of at least 1.5%.
+The model explained 52.9% of the variation in the tumor counts (Supplementary Figure 2), which is less than we observed when we modeled tumor counts based on the initial community composition.
+The seven most important OTUs in the model explained 55.4% of the variation and included *Odoribacter* (OTU 70), *Bacteroides* (OTU 5), *Lactobacillus* (OTU 6), Enterobacteriaceae (OTU 3), *Alloprevotella* (OTU 14), *Prevotella* (OTU 19), and Betaproteobacteria (OTU 17) (Supplementary Figure 3).
+These results confirm those of our earlier study where we used mice that did not receive antibiotics and the sequencing was performed using the 454 platform [ref].
+Interestingly, of the OTUs that were predictive of the number of tumor counts using the baseline and final community composition data, only three of the OTUs overlapped.
+These included *Lactobacillus* (OTU 6), Enterobacteriaceae (OTU 3), and *Prevotella* (OTU 19).
+When we compared the relationship between the relative abundance of these populations and the observed number of tumors, the only one of these populations that changed meaningfully was *Prevotella*.

+***The microbial community is dynamic***
+Using mice that were colonized with human feces, we observed that the the level of tumor burden was associated with the amount of change in the community structure over the course of the AOM-DSS model [ref].
+In the current study, however, there was a non-significant association between the change in the community structure as measured by the \theta~YC~ metric of community structure similarity and tumor burden (\rho=0.26,
+P=0.08; Figure 4).

 **Microbiome dynamics reveal potential associations between bacterial populations that mediate tumorigenesis**

 7. Comparison of the communities in the initial and final fecal samples collected